 This recipe is pretty much your typical cookie recipe but rather at the end you’ll do the fork pressing.

-- In the bowl of an electric stand mixer cream together butter, granulated sugar and brown sugar until combined then mix in peanut butter.
+- In the bowl of an electric mixer cream butter and sugars until combined then mix in peanut butter.

 - Blend in egg and vanilla.

-- Scoop dough out about 2 Tbsp at a time and shape into balls, transfer to baking sheet spacing 2-inches apart.
+- Scoop dough out about 2 Tbsp at a time and shape into balls, transfer to baking sheets

 What Kind of Peanut Butter Should I Use?